LeoRoma/roomba-tech-test/README.md

 # Thoughts

-- To be my first tech-test I had a lot of fun even if I didn't completed, I felt that I learned a lot about Javascript ES6 and Jest, I faced new logics that I didn't face before.
+- To be my first tech-test I had a lot of fun, I felt that I learned a lot about Javascript ES6 and Jest, I faced new logics that I didn't face before.
 - I think I can improve with the data handle by using node.js modules.export to have a better architecture of the program.
 - The most important I have enjoyed.